By April Joyner

 Three major factors are how much aid the federal government will inject into the economy, how effective the aid package's structure will be and how long it takes for the number of new cases to start declining in the United States - also known as "flattening the coronavirus curve."

-"There's good reason to believe that this is potentially worse than the financial crisis," Minerd said in his weekly report.
 (Reporting by April Joyner; Editing by Lauren Tara LaCapra and Daniel Wallis)